Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Ham Lake

-Greta Stauffacher, junior
+Greta Stauffacher, senior

 Hastings